e-Commerce in India: Market Trends and Regulations

 Significant improvements in technology and the rapid pace of growth in the digital payments sector over the last three years have increased the number of Indians buying online.

-The boost in popularity of online sales platforms and low investment risks present immense opportunities for traditional retailers.
-Leading players in the fashion retail industry like H&M and Zara are already looking at e-commerce as an additional channel for sales and consumer reach.
+Overall, the growing popularity of online purchasing and low investment risks present immense opportunities for traditional retailers.
+Leading players in the fashion retail industry like H&M and Zara have already introduced e-commerce platforms as an additional channel for sales and consumer reach.

 While online sales are a key strategy for businesses to expand their consumer base, the following market trends and issues must be borne in mind while considering India’s e-commerce industry.